 - Accomplished management and exploration team.

-- Close to Asian markets.
+- Good infrastructure and close to Asian markets.

 Mining in Fiji

 When most people think of Fiji, mining usually isn’t the first thing that comes to mind.
-However, mining in the South Pacific nation has been ongoing since the opening of the Emperor (now Vatukoula) Gold Mine in 1934.
+However, mining in the South Pacific nation has been ongoing since the opening of the Emperor (now Vatukoula) gold mine in 1934.